MaksimLozovskii/AI-IMAGE-RANKER/README.md

 **UI Interaction plan**

-How to make UI Interaction files
+- How to make UI Interaction files
-Figma
+- Figma
-Make sure that the generated files are of the follwing : PNG / JPEG(JPG) How the user interacts with the UI
+- Make sure that the generated files are of the follwing : PNG / JPEG(JPG)
+- How the user interacts with the UI
-Event based UI creation
+- Event based UI creation
-For example {IMAGE BEFORE EVENT} -> {IMAGE AFTER EVENT}
+- For example {IMAGE BEFORE EVENT} -> {IMAGE AFTER EVENT}

-Make the base layout
+- Make the base layout
-Then add UI pages with different UI elements depending on the user input
+- Then add UI pages with different UI elements depending on the user input

-{EXAMPLE PHOTO}

-**Test Case document**
+**Download Test Case document**

-It is vital that you define appropriate test cases with 100% coverage.

-**We suggest that you use the following document:**

-**How to download the test template**

 First, locate the "md-img" branch and switch to it